-*Click on the bluebell pic to play the audio.
+*Click on the harvest pic to play the audio.

 There are times in our lives when we experience a profound inner call to retreat to the deeper mountains of our soul and spend undiluted time with ourselves as close to the Earth as possible.

 This very natural desire is often not just a one-off need but cyclical in sync with the rhythms and seasons of nature intimately mirrored in our own bodies.